timarkh/tsakorpus/docs_readthedocs/_build/html/_sources/src_convertors.rst.txt

 - ``right_quot_mark`` (string) -- a replacement for a right-side double quotation mark (such as ``«`` or ``»``).

+- ``char_replacements`` (dictionary, optional) -- describes characters that should be replaced.
+Keys are characters to be replaced, values are strings they should be replaced with.
+Can be used e.g. for replacing lookalike special characters.

 Morphological analysis
 ~~~~~~~~~~~~~~~~~~~~~~